stanleyhspark/leimao.github.io/_posts/articles/2017-10-30-Siamese-Network-MNIST.md

 </figure>
 </div>

 The two statue images were input into the two channels of the Siamese Network.
-The L2 distance (Euclidean distance) of the outputs of the two channels were calculated and subjected to minimizing the loss function l.
+The L2 distance (Euclidean distance) of the outputs of the two channels were calculated and subjected to minimizing the loss function $$l(x_1, x_2, \delta)$$.

 http://hi.cs.waseda.ac.jp/~esimo/en/research/deepdesc/